Swiss curlers stun with perfect score, beating US 9-4

 GANGNEUNG, South Korea (AP) In a sport known for its politeness, the sight of American curlers Matt and Becca Hamilton banging their brooms against the Olympic ice in frustration was a bit of a rarity.
 But then so was the manner in which they lost the game.

 Despite holding a 4-3 lead heading into the final end, or round, of curling’s mixed doubles match Friday, the United States lost 9-4 to reigning world champion Switzerland after the Swiss managed something exceedingly unusual in curling: a perfect score known as a six-ender.
 How rare is a six-ender?
-Think of it as a hole-in-one in golfing, or a perfect game in baseball.
+Think of a perfect game in baseball.

 First, a bit of a primer: Mixed doubles curling, which is making its Olympic debut in Pyeongchang, has different rules to standard curling.
 There are just two players on each team – a man and a woman – as opposed to four.
 There are eight ends instead of 10.
 And each team throws six rocks in each end instead of eight.